 1. Hold your air blower a short distance from the speakers and use a few short bursts to remove dust and debris.
 It won’t be as strong as compressed air, but that’s a good thing.

 2. If necessary, bring your air blower closer for more effect.

 3. Use your flashlight to check on the progress and repeat if necessary.

 If your iPhone’s sound quality still seems distorted, you may have an issue with the software rather than blocked speakers.
 You can try turning it off and on again to rectify this.
 If the problem still persists, unfortunately you may have to take it in for repairs.

-Now you know how to clean your Apple phone's speakers, why not check out our other iPhone-related guides, including how to stop spam texts on iPhone, how to enable Back Tap on iPhone and how to identify plants on iPhone.
+Now you know how to clean your Apple phone's speakers, why not check out our other iPhone-related guides, including how to change your iPhone's ringer volume using side buttons, how to set TikTok videos as iPhone wallpapers, how to stop spam texts on iPhone, how to enable Back Tap on iPhone and how to identify plants on iPhone.

 Looking at cleaning up your kitchen?
 You can read our guide on how to clean a stainless steel sink to make it sparkle.